3 Best Ice Fishing Shelters and Gear Guide

 Types of Ice Fishing Shelters

 There are a number of different types of shelters and categorizing them get confusing as they have hybrids as well.
-To keep this simple I’ll focus on 2 of the most popular types: Flip-Over styles and Tent (Hub) styles.
+There 3 most common types of ice fishing shelters are Flip-Overs, Tents/Hubs and Ice Houses.
+For simplicity in this article, I’m going to focus on the 2 most popular types: Flip-Over styles and Tent (Hub) styles.

 What is a Flip-Over ice shelter?
-This is the smallest ice shelter which is typically designed for 1 or 2 anglers.
+This is the smallest ice shelter which is typically designed for 1 or 2 anglers (usually around 20 sq feet).
 The design allows you to pull the tent over in a single motion.
 These flip-over shelters are incredibly mobile and are the quickest/easiest to setup and tear down.
 If you’re planning on moving fishing locations throughout the day these styles will likely be a better choice.

 What is a Tent (Hub) Style ice shelter?
 This is the larger type of portable ice shelter that can accommodate 2-8 anglers.
 The structure is more sturdy as they often have quick snap in aluminum polls.
 Additionally, these will come with tie downs and anchors, so are not as conducive to moving around the ice and looking for active fish.
 The largest benefit of these shelters is obviously the fishable area within and space for multiple anglers and gear.
 These are great for families or group of anglers looking to fish a single section on the ice.

 - More space for more people / gear